DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

 Here, the *get_name()* function creates a dictionary with three keys, the value of each must be a string.
 The first key is 'print', which will be primarily used to refer to the model in console outputs.
 Meanwhile, the 'file' has to be a string with exactly **10 characters**, that does not include any folder separators (for any operating system), as it is mostly used to indicate that certain result files belong to this model.
 Finally, the 'latex' key string is used in automatically generated tables and figures for latex, and can include latex commands - such as using '$$' for math notation.

+If you have different versions of your model in which certain hyperparameters have been varied it is advised to make use of the model attribute **self.model_kwargs** which can be passed during the simulation setup (see [Select Modules - Models](https://github.com/julianschumann/General-Framework/tree/main/Framework#models)).
+Most importantly you can use this to alter the 'file' string in the above dictionary as this determines under which name a model will be saved.
+Keep in mind that '<modelname>' needs to remain a string of exactly **10 characters**.
+Note: if you wish to define default hyperparameters for your model, take into consideration that this function might be called before the model's *setup_method()* function.

 For this class, a number of other prenamed methods need to be defined as well, via which the model interacts with the rest of the framework.

 ## Define model type